ThanhNam20/Natours-Page/README.md

-This is a tourist page using SASS
+This is a tourist page using SASS and Float